Axel13fr/CarND-Behavioral-Cloning-P3/writeup_Axel_Durbec.md

 ![Original image][original]
 ![Cropped image][cropped]

 I included as well a preprocessing step which is not directly done in the model itself but in data reading as I couldn't implement it yet in Keras or Tensorflow: converting the image from RGB to HSV and then keeping only the Hue channel.
-The idea is the following: the Hue channel contains the chroma, better seperated from the lumina information, which should make this colorspace more robust to lighting variations contrary to RGB.
-The Hue channel shall contain enough information to drive while reducing the amount of inputs so that the DNN can focus on stricly vital information to decide (less noise).
+The idea is the following: the Hue channel contains the chroma, the S channel contains the saturation and the V channel contains the value.
+From the example below, it's pretty clear that the V channel is very close to what we see individually in a R G or B channel but the H and S have a very different view of the road and better seperates the lumina information from the color information, which should make this colorspace more robust to lighting variations contrary to RGB.

 ![H channel][H_chan]
 ![S channel][S_chan]